Take the Ride of your Life on La Chiva Bus in Tampa

 Shortly after 9:30 p.m., the school bus rolls down Armenia Avenue and into the parking lot of La Pequeña Colombia restaurant in Tampa, located in Central Florida.
 People start heading toward the bus – women in high heels, men pulling coolers.

 The school bus that comes to a stop – with neon and flashing lights ablaze inside and salsa music pouring out of its open windows – is called La Chiva Bus de Tampa.
 In Colombia, the colorful chiva buses – yellow, red and blue – are a familiar experience and places to pass fun times drinking and dancing with family and friends.

-“It’s like your own discoteca,” the owner Gabriel Hoyos, 47, says once the 40 partiers are on board and the bus is slowly cruising down the road at about 35 miles per hour.
+“It’s like your own discoteca,” the owner Gabriel Hoyos, 47, says once the 40 partiers are on board and the party bus is slowly cruising down the road at about 35 miles per hour.
 “You don’t need to worry about anything.”

 Behind the driver’s seat and Hoyos’s tiny deejay station, the partiers dance in elegant and sensual steps to cumbia and salsa, occasionally reaching up to grasp a bungee cord that Hoyos has rigged along the sides of the bus to help dancers with their balance on the moving bus.
 Along the perimeter are cushioned seats that Hoyos installed, creating the open rectangular space in the center for the dance floor.
 Partiers pass each other cups of sangria or rum and coke.

 A favorite song blasts out of the speakers, and the few remaining seated people bolt to their feet to join the other dancers.
 “Cali pachanguero!” they all sing along.
 “Cali luz de un nuevo cielo!”